syuan100/eth2-pi-cluster/readme.md

   - [ ] Lodestar (?)
 - Logging and monitoring
 - Including a setting for POAP [`graffiti`](https://beaconcha.in/poap)
+- Restarting only deployments that change or update

 #### Potential improvements
 - Other distributed storage options other than GlusterFS